ArcFramework/framework/README.md

 If you're involved in WordPress plugin development and looking for an open source project to get involved in we welcome you!
-If you're unsure where to start, or have never/rarely contributed to open source before don't hesitate to get in touch at arcwpframework@gmail.com and we'll be happy to get yu started.
+If you're unsure where to start, or have never/rarely contributed to open source before don't hesitate to get in touch at arcwpframework@gmail.com and we'll be happy to get you started.